|Location:||Middleburg, Middleburg, SC, United States|

 1987 Survey of Plantation Sites along the East Branch of the Cooper River: A Model for Predicting Archaeological Site Location.
 Report submitted to the South Carolina Department of Archives and History, Columbia.

-1999 The Cross is a Magic Sign: Marks on Eighteenth Century Bowls from South Carolina.
+1999 The Cross is a Magic Sign: Marks on Eighteenth Century Bowls from South Carolina., I, Too Am America: Archaeological Studies of African-American Life.
 In I, Too Am America: Archaeological Studies of African-American Life.
 Edited by Theresa Singleton, University of Virginia Press, Charlottesville, pp. 116-131.

 1975 Folk Housing in Middle Virginia: A Structural Analysis of Historic Artifacts.
 The University of Tennessee Press, Knoxville.